scmhub/ibapi/README.md

 **We will do our best to keep it in sync** with the official API releases to ensure compatibility and feature parity, but users should be aware that this is a community-driven project and may lag behind the official versions at times.

 > [!CAUTION]
-> This package is in the **beta phase**.
-While functional, it may still have bugs or incomplete features.
-Please test extensively in non-production environments.
+> Please test extensively in non-production environments before relying on it for live trading.

 ## Getting Started